Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 ```

-*Note that HTML tags use double quotes, so enclose them with single quotes

 The function should return the following HTML code with the argument names (anything in caps like WEBSITE, IMG, etc) replaced with their actual values (Thibaut Jombart, etc):